What is a systems administrator?

 - Addressing system issues and working with users to identify solutions.

-There are a few different types of system administrators, with specialists in:
+There are a few different types of system administrators, who specialise in:

 - Server administration